 Jonathan Moles is a PhD research student (2014 - present) funded by NERC through the CENTA Doctoral Training Partnership.

 My research project focusses on Tindfjallajökull volcano in Iceland.
 Unlike the neighbouring Eyjafjallajökull volcano, no eruptions have been recorded at Tindfjallajökull and the past behaviour of the volcano is largely unknown.
-Using the products of past eruptions, my research aims to improve our understanding of how Tindfjallajökull volcano has developed through time.
+By mapping the products of past eruptions, my research aims to improve our understanding of how Tindfjallajökull volcano has developed through time.
 Local and regional glaciation has played an important role in the construction and erosion of the volcano, and ice has exerted a strong influence on many past eruptions.

 Through my work, I am engaged in the following areas of research: